Terence O'Brien (New Zealand diplomat): Later years

 During 2012, Terence O'Brien wrote several articles arguing against proposed reforms in the New Zealand Ministry of Foreign Affairs and Trade.
 His argument was that becoming a diplomat requires a special type of skill and that treating the Ministry of Foreign Affairs with a purely or even a mainly business approach was short-sighted and not to the long-term benefit of New Zealand.
 He turned out to be right.

 Right up until mid-2021 when he suffered a stroke which limited his mobility, O'Brien continued to contribute part-time as an Advisor to the Centre for Strategic Studies and he was also a regular contributor to the New Zealand media on foreign policy issues.
 He also spoke on multiple occasions at events organised by Diplosphere, a non-partisan and independent think tank set up and managed by his daughter-in-law, Maty Nikkhou O'Brien with support from one of his sons, Daniel O'Brien.

 O'Brien died in Wellington on 30 December 2022, at the age of 86.

 O'Brien had obituaries in Stuff and Victoria University of Wellington and Radio New Zealand.

-On 22 March 2023, Diplosphere organized an event in Wellington on 'Forging an Independent Foreign Policy for New Zealand: Terence O'Brien's imprint.
+On 22 March 2023, Diplosphere, founded by the Terence's daughter in law, and one of his sons, Daniel organized an event in Wellington on 'Forging an Independent Foreign Policy for New Zealand: Terence O'Brien's imprint.
 The event was attended by over 250 participants and was covered in the New Zealand Herald here.
 One of his son's, John, spoke at the event.

 Terence O'Brien's memoirs entitled "Consolations of Insignificance" were published in May 2023.
-The foreword has been written by former New Zealand Prime Minister Jim Bolger.
-The launch was at Unity Bookshops in Wellington.
+The foreword has been written by the late former New Zealand Prime Minister Jim Bolger.
+The launch was at Unity Bookshops in Wellington in 2023.

+The organisation, Diplosphere continues to organize events which feature Terence O'Brien's views on New Zealand foreign policy.